Betsy McCaughey: Early life, education, and family

 McCaughey and her twin brother, William, were born in Pittsburgh to Ramona Peterken, and her husband Albert, a factory janitor.
 The family moved around the Northeastern United States for six years before it settled down in Westport, Connecticut, where McCaughey's father did maintenance and later engineering work at a nail clipper factory.
 McCaughey recalled her parents' difficulty in affording medical treatment: "my brother was a serious asthmatic as a child.
 I remember my parents sitting at the kitchen table wondering if they could afford to take [him] to the hospital."

-McCaughey attended public schools in Westport through the 10th grade, spending much of her free time at the library.
+McCaughey attended public schools in Westport through the 10th grade.
 After receiving a scholarship, she transferred to a private Massachusetts boarding school, the Mary A. Burnham School, for her last two years of high school, rarely visiting home, then or during her college years.

 She received a scholarship to attend Vassar College, where she majored in history.
-She wrote her senior thesis on Karl Marx and Alexis de Tocqueville, won several fellowships, and received her BA, with distinction, in 1970.
+She wrote her senior thesis on Karl Marx and Alexis de Tocqueville, and received her AB in 1970.
 McCaughey went on to graduate school at Columbia University in New York City, earning her MA in 1972 and her PhD in constitutional history in 1976.

-She won Columbia's Bancroft Dissertation Award in American History in 1976 and her dissertation was published by the prestigious Columbia University Press in 1980, From Loyalist to Founding Father: The Political Odyssey of William Samuel Johnson.
+She won Columbia's Bancroft Dissertation Award in American History in 1976 and her dissertation was published by Columbia University Press in 1980, From Loyalist to Founding Father: The Political Odyssey of William Samuel Johnson.

 She also contributed a chapter about Johnson to the 1979 book The American Revolution: Changing Perspectives by William M. Fowler and Wallace Coyle.

-While completing her PhD, McCaughey trained in the corporate banking department at Chase Manhattan Bank, and she served as a loan officer in the Food, Beverage, and Tobacco Division.
-She also took courses in accounting at Columbia's School of Business.

 McCaughey's father died in 1970 at the age of 60.
 Her mother, an alcoholic, died the next year of liver disease at the age of 42.
 In 1972, she married Thomas K. McCaughey, a Yale College graduate she had met in college.
 He was then moving up as an investment banker.
 The McCaugheys separated in 1992 and divorced in 1994, with McCaughey and her ex-spouse sharing joint custody of their three daughters.
 In January 1993, she filed an affidavit in her divorce proceeding in which she said she had no annual earnings from employment during most of the 18 years of her marriage to Thomas, and she had never earned more than $20,000 per year except in 1990, when she "sold an idea to Fox television for a windfall once-in-a-lifetime sum of $75,000".

-She married wealthy investment banker and prominent Democratic Party fundraiser Wilbur Ross Jr. in December 1995.
+She married wealthy investment banker Wilbur Ross Jr. in December 1995.
 He filed for divorce in November 1998.